Berwick Artists Society

 Our Mission Statement: The mission of the Berwick Artists Society is to foster all forms of visual art by offering attractive and beneficial activities that will enhance artistic knowledge, skills and opportunities within a mutually supportive and strong social environment.

-Our committee and members wish everyone a safe and happy Christmas, and look forward to seeing both old and new faces in 2019.
+We look forward to seeing both old and new faces in 2019.

 Berwick Artists Society has purchased a defibrillator, and has donated it to the Old Cheese Factory for use by the wider community.
 It’s one of our ways of “giving back” to both our members and the community at large.
 We welcomed Casey Mayor, Amanda Stapleton, and representatives from the city of Casey, the Old Cheese Factory, Casey Arts Department and the Berwick Woodworkers Group.